3 Surefire Ways To Fall Asleep Quickly & Get The Restful Sleep You Need

 All of these activities, which may or may not be related to stress, will create negative associations between yourself and your bed.

 Again, your body likes predictability.

-If you do a variety of different tasks on your bed, your body won’t know to associate it with relaxation and restoration.
+If you do a variety of different tasks on your bed, your body won’t know to associate the bed with relaxation and restoration.

-When it is time to go to sleep, your mind will begin thinking about all of the stressful situations you normally engage in, instead of what it should be focusing on.
+When it is time to go to sleep, your mind will begin thinking about all of the stressful situations you normally do on your bed, instead of what it should be focusing on.

-As an OBGYN resident, one of the things that we see just as often as babies being delivered, are women with preeclampsia.
+As an OBGYN resident, one of the things that we see just as often screaming women in labor, are women with preeclampsia.

-This is a condition that develops in the third trimester og pregnancy where the body responds to the placenta by constricting its blood vessels.
+This is a condition that develops in the second or third trimester of pregnancy where the body responds to the placenta by constricting its blood vessels.